Skip to the main content

 Infection Control Professional

-Infection control professionals work in health care settings.
-They ensure infection prevention and control (IPC) standards are upheld.
-Their work protects patients and health care workers from the spread of infection.
+Infection control professionals work in a broad range of health-care and other settings.
+They ensure infection prevention and control standards are upheld.
+Their work helps protect individuals from the spread of infection.

 Also Known As

-Environmental Health Officer, Infection Control Practitioner, Infection Prevention and Control Practitioner, Infection Prevention and Control Professional, Infection Preventionist
+Infection Control Practitioner, Infection Control Specialist, Infection Prevention and Control Practitioner, Infection Prevention and Control Professional, Infection Preventionist

 NOC Codes